Tortor

-Tortor (Batak: ᯖ᯲oᯒ᯲ᯖ᯲oᯒ᯲) is a traditional Batak dance originating from North Sumatra, Indonesia.
+Tortor (Batak: ᯖᯬᯒ᯲ᯖᯬᯒ᯲) is a traditional Batak dance originating from North Sumatra, Indonesia.
 This dance was originally a ritual and sacred dance performed at funerals, healing ceremonies, and other traditional Batak ceremonies.
 For the Batak people, tortor dance has both cultural and spiritual values.
 Through this dance, people express their hopes and prayers.
 Demonstrations of attitudes and feelings through this dance describe the situation and conditions that are being experienced.